-This page is about the Mindfulness-Based Self-Compassion and Self-Empowerment class that I co-facilitate with Will Meecham, MD, at College of Marin, Community Education, in Kentfield, California.
+This page is about the Mindful Body, Compassion, and Flow class that I co-facilitate with Will Meecham, MD, at College of Marin, Community Education, in Kentfield, California.
 For those who do not live geographically close enough to attend the class, this page can serve as a guide along with my book: In Your Own Hands: New Hope for people with Chronic Medical Conditions.
 This page is also intended as a guide for members of the class.
 Although the practices offered in the book were designed for people living with chronic, debilitating medical conditions, perfectly healthy people in the class continue to benefit greatly from these practices.
 One of the major benefits of the class is that it is much easier to practice in community than in isolation.

 The Goal and Basic Premise of the Class

 The overarching goal of the class is enhanced wellbeing and aliveness, cultivated by the daily practice of continually coming home to the body.

 The basic premise is that when we keep coming home to the body, we keep returning to ourselves throughout the day.
 Many of us tend to abandon ourselves every time we focus on helping others or get busy with people or activities.
 This practice is a way of being more present with ourselves while simultaneously being more present with others.

 When we learn how to practice coming home to the body, especially when feeling overwhelmed by too much to do, traumatic life events, or by strong emotions, we develop loving self-care, self-compassion, self-empowerment, self-efficacy, self-valuing, resilience, and an increased sense of aliveness.